How to Make Co-ops and Internships a Better Investment in Career Development

 For college students that study business, summer internships are expected, almost mandatory, of anyone entering the industry (of course, there are some exceptions, like entrepreneurs and self-starters).
 Many students use summer internships to secure their first jobs after graduating from college.

-In order to properly make the most of your internship, you need to invest in yourself.
+To properly make the most of your internship, you need to invest in yourself.
 Investing in yourself means cultivating your personal, social, and professional capital.
 That includes creating actionable goals for your 10-week or 6-month period.
-Instead of “building strong relationships”, grab a coffee with a new person at your company every Tuesday.
-Instead of “taking on more work”, check in with your managers daily, when you come in and when you leave, so you both know how much is on your plate.
+Instead of “building strong relationships,” grab a coffee with a new person at your company every Tuesday.
+Instead of “taking on more work,” check in with your managers daily, when you come in and when you leave, so you both know how much is on your plate.

 Investing in your personal capital means understanding your strengths and weaknesses, as well as what you can bring to the table.
 I think the best way to understand how to invest in your personal capital is through an example.